 The global digital gaming market has witnessed phenomenal growth in recent years, thanks to the rise in the adoption of smartphones and tablets.
-The rapid escalation in the number of gamers, including women and non-traditional gamers, is one of the key reasons why the sector has become a booming sector of the global media and entertainment industry.
-According to Netscribes’ research, the digital gaming market is poised to reach US$ 272.24 billion by 2022, with a compounded annual growth rate (CAGR) of 18.98%.
+The rapid escalation in the number of gamers, including women and non-traditional gamers, has made it a booming sector in the global media and entertainment industry.
+According to Netscribes research, the digital gaming market is poised to reach US$ 272.24 billion by 2022, with a compounded annual growth rate (CAGR) of 18.98%.

 eSports is a competitive video gaming, where players compete with each other in an online or live environment for a large number of viewers.
 The most common genres of video game associated with eSports are a real-time strategy, fighting, first-person shooter (FPS), and multiplayer online battle arena (MOBA).
 At present, eSports is one of the major trends that gaming companies are willing to invest in, as the eSports market revenues rose more than four times between 2013 and 2016, and is most likely to triple, again, by 2021.

 In the gaming world, there has been an enormous increase in the number of female gamers over the years.
 Since the 2010s, female gamers, make up about half of all global gamers.
 In the US, the largest market for digital games, the average age of gamers is 37.
 Within this, adult women represent a greater portion of the video game playing population than boys under the age of 18.

 Mobile games are quickly gaining popularity, as more gamers are turning to their smartphones and tablets for entertainment.
 This trend has further led to an increased distribution of digital games.
 The entry barriers in the mobile gaming industry are also lower than other platforms; and has, therefore, attracted investments from major companies.
 In 2016, Activision Blizzard completed the acquisition of King Digital Entertainment to expand its opportunities in mobile gaming.